Table of Contents[Hide][Show]

 Brown rice is low GI, white rice is medium to high GI, depending on the type of rice.
 It’s the fiber that changes this.
 But, the thing to be careful of with either white or brown rice is that they are both high carb foods.
 Rice has around 23 g carbs in 1/2 cup.
 Once you add other meal items on top of this, your carb count is going to stack up, fast.

-Though some people can eat rice and still manage to keep blood sugar levels under control, majority of type 2 diabetics don't tolerate rice well.
+Though some people can eat rice and still manage to keep blood sugar levels under control, majority of people with type 2 diabetes don’t tolerate rice well.

 8. Are “low carb” pasta’s OK to eat?

 Yes, they certainly are.

 There are many alternatives now including konjac/shiritaki noodles, Atkins low carb penne, and another alternative – and one we prefer most of the time – is to make zoodles.
 Read more about how to spiralize vegetables into noodles here.

 Check out this delicious Olive Herb Chicken Zoodle Salad.

 9. Is there a list of foods with their carb /sugar numbers for single servings?